Tooth Exposure for Impacted Teeth

 The Reasons behind an Impacted Tooth

-If Tooth Exposure Process does not work
+If the Tooth Exposure Process Does Not Work

 Different Solutions to Aid with the Tooth Eruption

 Dr. Pan is able to use the Cone Beam CT scanner in the office to get a 3D image of the impacted tooth.
-Once that image is in hand a plan can be formulated.
+Once that image is in hand, a plan can be formulated.

 The first scenario and a common solution is to place braces on the teeth in that arch, upper or lower, and move the teeth next to the impacted tooth to give it room to erupt.
-Once the tooth or teeth are moved and space is created often times the tooth will erupt on its own.
+Once the tooth or teeth are moved and space is created, oftentimes the tooth will erupt on its own.

 Through the monitoring of the process, if the tooth is not erupting, then the next scenario comes into play.
 The gum over the impacted tooth can be removed to expose the top surface of the tooth.
-A bracket can be cemented on to the impacted tooth and a small chain attached to the arch wire already in place.
+A bracket can be cemented onto the impacted tooth, and a small chain can be attached to the arch wire already in place.
 The chain and the arch wire will provide additional force and pressure to help pull or guide the impacted tooth out.
 It’s almost like a channel is carved out for the tooth to slide through.
 The objective here through this tooth exposure is to save the tooth, avoid any extraction, and get that natural tooth into its natural place in the alignment of the teeth.
 It’s hard to say whether this process happens quickly or even takes up to a year.
 Each case is different.

 A front tooth is easier to deal with through this process because it has only one root.
-If it is a molar it will be more difficult because that tooth is both bigger and has two, larger roots that need to be encouraged to erupt.
+If it is a molar, it will be more difficult because that tooth is both bigger and has two larger roots that need to be encouraged to erupt.

 Dr. Pan and any other dentist you see will always do their best to keep any and all natural teeth in your mouth.
-This includes filling cavities, root canals and of course any orthodontic measures to improve natural alignment.
-So if the tooth exposure is successful you have a natural tooth where it belongs.
+This includes filling cavities, root canals, and, of course, any orthodontic measures to improve natural alignment.
+So if the tooth exposure is successful, you have a natural tooth where it belongs.

 Meet Dr. Pan